cy-rhino/StrayCAT/pcb/README.md

 ![Image](../img/StrayCAT_PCB.png)

 ### PCB Order Information
 This PCB data is designed to be ordered from PCBGOGO.
+The GTP layer allows simultaneous production of paste mask.
 | Item              | Value       |
 |:------------------|:------------|
 | Size              | 85mm * 56mm |